dmitribodiu/90-days-challenge/algorithms.md

 ## Heap sort
 Pop from heap repeatedly.
-`O(n * log(n))` on theory as fast as you can get, but in practice it's a little slower than quick sort.
+`O(n * log(n))` in theory as fast as you can get, but in practice not that fast.

 # Strings
 ## Trie(prefix tree)
 Trie is a tree that has it's leaves as ending letters of words.
-To delete a word you just go the the leaf of the word, and then go upwords until there's a node with more than one child.
+To delete a word you just go the the leaf of the word, and then go upwords deleting until there's a node with more than one child.
 (to not to accidentally delete another word)

 ## Boyer-moore string search